-Google writes that paid links, “can negatively impact a site’s ranking in search results.”
-Some paid backlinks are obvious to humans and to Google, such as out-of-context, single-word anchor text links to a website’s homepage.
+Google writes that paid links “can negatively impact a site’s ranking in search results.”
+Some paid backlinks are evident to humans and Google, such as out-of-context, single-word anchor text links to a website’s homepage.
 A concurrent sign can be a Domain Rating of at least 45 and no domain organic traffic.

 The ratio of visible text content compared to HTML is low.

 Update: According to a Twitter analysis by Alex Buraks, the 2023 Yandex Leak revealed that the ratio of “good” to “bad” backlinks is a ranking factor (many in the industry have speculated that the Yandex algorithm is similar to Google’s).